dcromp/artificial_intelligence/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image6]

 Next was the color thresholds.
+This included playing with stauration and hue of the images

 ![alt text][image7]

 Finally I combined the image warping, sobol and color thresholds into the final result above.
-Fortunately, after a lot of playing, it was quite easy to see the lane lines in this final combination.
-I then had the confidence to move onto the next step.
+I ultimatly decided to use the white and yellow thresholds in the threhold pipeline, defined in cell 15 within the model notebook.
+You can see the result of this pipeline in cell 16.

 #### 4. Find the pixels that represent lane lines